-For the traffic demand matrix to generate the topologies in this experiment, we applied a variation of the gravity model [13] to obtain the traffic demand between nodes.
+For the traffic demand matrix to generate the topologies in this experiment, we applied a variation of the gravity model [18] to obtain the traffic demand between nodes.
 The original gravity model is commonly used by social scientists to model the movement of people, goods, or information between geographic areas.
 In a geographic gravity model of cities, for example, the relative strength of the interaction between two cities is proportional to the product of the populations divided by the squared distance.
 The model provides accurate estimates of telephone traffic, whose fees increase depending on the communication time and communication distance exchanged between the cities.
-In our method, since our ISP fee is becoming flatrate regardless of the communication traffic or distance, we use a distance-independent gravity model to obtain traffic demands.
-That is, the traffic demand between nodes are only proportional to the product of the populations of the nodes [14] and are given by the following equation: $t{ij} = \alpha \cdot p_i \cdot p_j$, where t{ij} is the traffic demand between nodes i and j, p_k is the population of node k, and α is a scaling parameter for a total amount of traffic in the network.
-We use population information p_k from [15, 16] and set scaling parameter α to a value so that the largest traffic by a link in the Sprint topology becomes 10 Gbps.
+In our method, since our ISP fee is becoming flat-rate regardless of the communication traffic demands.
+That is, the traffic demand between nodes are only proportional to the product of the populations of the nodes [19] and are given by the following equation: $t{ij} = \alpha \cdot p_i \cdot p_j$ , where $t{ij}$ is the traffic demand between nodes i and j, $p_k$ is the population of node k, and $\alpha$ is a scaling parameter for a total amount of traffic in the network.
+We use population information $p_k$ from [20, 21] and set scaling parameter $\alpha$ to a value so that the largest traffic by a link in the Sprint topology becomes 10 Gbps.
 We assume traffic between nodes passes through the shortest paths between the nodes.